 You don’t have to “pick a side”.
-You see “strict moms” and “gentle moms” on television, or even in real life at the store or park.
+You see “strict parents” and “gentle parents” on television, or even in real life at the store or park.
 Remember, you’re always just seeing one instance of their parenting skills at work.
-The mom who snaps at her kid in the grocery store may very well be a “gentle” mom who’s kid has been testing the limit all day.
+The parent who snaps at their kid in the grocery store may very well be a “gentle” parent who’s kid has been testing the limit all day.
 You just happened to see her in that moment.

 How do you handle toddler tantrums?
 Do you have the same reaction every time, or does it depend on the day or the reason behind the tantrum?
 Let me know in the comments, I’d love to hear from you!